 Pros

-• Extra capacity for bigger heaters or hot water
+- Extra capacity for bigger heaters or hot water heater

-• Have disconnect fittings so can be easily removed to fill
+- Has disconnect fittings so can be easily removed to refill

 Cons

-• If outside all the time need to upgrade to metal disconnects to prevent UV degradation.
+- If installed outside, must upgrade to metal disconnects to prevent UV degradation

-Can be handy if you want a removable tank but the 10L easy fit doesn’t fit.
+Can be handy if you want a removable tank but can’t accommodate the 10L Easy Fit.

-Can allow transport of the fuel in the vehicle and then plug in tank when at camp.
+You can transport fuel in the vehicle, then plug in tank when at camp.

 Good for off grid and tiny homes.